About our Winter Service

 During periods of severe weather conditions, or if salt stocks are low or limited, then we may have to reduce the service we provide to treating essential roads only.
 Essential roads are those which provide access through the borough and maintain local access to critical services such as hospitals, ambulance stations and key points in the food and fuel distribution networks.
 These roads also help maintain movement across the country.

 Also a part of our Winter Service is the supply of a limited number of self help salt bins for use on public roads and footways in key locations.
-These are filled each year for the start of the winter season and then as required if sufficient salt supplies are available.
+These are filled as required during the winter season if sufficient salt supplies are available.

 The Winter Service we provide aims as far as is reasonably possible to keep the roads on our gritting routes clear of snow and ice and to allow the safe movement of road users.

 Winter Service updates when the service is in operation

 When our Winter Service is in operation we issue regular updates via our social media channels, our news desk and at this website.

 To get Bury Council's latest alerts and updates follow Bury Council on twitter or check the latest news on Bury Council's "my newsdesk"..

 If severe weather causes bin collections to be delayed or cancelled we will provide advice on our Bin collection days and dates web page..